 The second way is to use your list of associated keywords as a stimulus for each part of your text.
 You can re-order later to get a better flow.

 Whichever method you choose, the primary focus should be on who will read your blog.
 Talk to your readers as if they were sitting in front of you.
 Keep it personal and avoid the third person and the passive.

 Once you have finished writing, go back to your keyword list and make sure you have used every one of them.
 If not, add a few more sentences to your text.

 Now it’s time for a thorough grammar and spell check and a first edit.
 Because I write a lot, I use Grammarly every day to make sure my writing is as error-free as possible.

 I also use ProWritingAid for longer blogs because it is more like a virtual writing assistant that a simple grammar checker.

 It’s not 100% perfect, but it finds the most common errors and also helps me reduce the number of passive sentences and repeated words.
 For me, it’s a huge time saver.
 But I still do two or three meticulous proofreads after that and check that I have used short paragraphs.

 6. Add your eye-popping images

 You might have written the perfect post, but without any images, it will look very unappealing.

-A featured image is an absolute must because everyone loves to share on social media.
+A featured image is an absolute must in good blogging because everyone loves to share images on social media.